khadile/meditation_app/README.md

-# Wim Hof Breathing App
+# 🧘‍♀️ **Breathing App**

-A modern, comprehensive React Native app focused on the Wim Hof Method, featuring beautiful animations, custom breathing routines, and an intuitive user experience.
+A React Native meditation and breathing app built with Expo Router and Clerk authentication.

 ## 🎯 Overview